-- 1. Be enrolled full-time in a doctoral degree program in a STEM discipline at the eligible academic institution; and - 2.
-Propose a dissertation research topic that is relevant to addressing the challenges of crime, and/or the fair and impartial administration of criminal justice in the United States (see What an Application Should Include).
+- 1. Be enrolled full-time in a doctoral degree program in a social and behavioral sciences discipline at the eligible academic institution; and - 2.
+Propose a dissertation research topic that is relevant to addressing the challenges of public safety, crime, and/or the fair and impartial administration of criminal justice in the United States (see What an Application Should Include).